LauraDG13/Brevity-law-on-lyrics-data/README.md

 https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence
 .
 It's a huge file, it cannot be uploaded on GitHub.

-The Spanish lyrics dataset is available on this repository (Spanish_lyrics.csv) and following this link: https://www.kaggle.com/datasets/smunoz3801/9325-letras-de-rap-en-espaol
+The Spanish lyrics dataset is available on this repository (spanish_dataset.csv) and following this link: https://www.kaggle.com/datasets/smunoz3801/9325-letras-de-rap-en-espaol

 To run the code, you have to install the libraries pandas, spaCy, matplotlib.pyplot, seaborn, numpy.